devmaxcat/profile-generator-js/README.md

 The weight of the font.
 Default is `"bold"`.

 `AvatarOptions.customIcon`
 The URL of a custom icon to overlay on the avatar.
 If the file is an SVG, it will inherit the foreground color.
 Note: `customIcon` cannot be used if the `forceSync` parameter of `generateAvatar()` is set to `true`.
+On node you can input a File path or a Buffer.

 `AvatarOptions.export`
-Determines the type of file the avatar is outputted as.
+Determines the mime-type of file the avatar is outputted as.
 Default is `"image/png"`.
 #### Methods
 None!